14-day cycling tour through North Macedonia and Northern Greece (Meteora)

 (Based on 2 persons per room; in case of a group trip a departure guarantee is valid for a minimum of 6 participants and the maximum number of participants is 12)

-Combi Tour Macedonia and Greece (Meteora), hotel trekking 14 days (individual)
+Combi trip North Macedonia and Greece (Meteora), hotel trek 14 days (self-guided)

-Prices are based on a minimum of 2 people.
+Prices are based on a minimum number of 2 people.

 START DATES ON TUESDAYS AND FRIDAYS